 R3i Ventures, a global deeptech innovation advisory, announces 20 country partnership with She Loves Tech

-The multi-year collaboration spans 20 countries in Western Europe, Greece, Monaco, the Nordics, Switzerland, Japan, and Korea.
+The multi-year collaboration spans 20 countries in Western Europe, the Nordics, Japan, and Korea

-R3i Ventures' expertise is as a cross border DeepTech and MedTech venture builder, connecting visionaries with the talent, know-how, and access to capital to scale their breakthrough product innovations for environmental and social impact.
-Its team is comprised of experts in the deeptech scientific commercialisation, capitalisation and R&D expertise, supporting foresight research, open innovation programs, and cross border scale programs
+R3i Ventures is a cross-border deeptech and MedTech venture builder and advisory firm, connecting visionaries with the talent, know-how, and access to capital to scale innovative products that have environmental and social impact.
+R3i Ventures’ team includes experts in deeptech scientific commercialization, capitalization and R&D, enabling the firm to support foresight research, open innovation programs, and cross-border scale-up programs.

-She Loves Tech is globally recognised for running the world’s largest startup competition for female entrepreneurs - its acceleration platform for women and technology- and creating an unrivalled ecosystem for women-led businesses.
-It is a vibrant community of more than 8,000 entrepreneurs in over 60 countries, with established partnerships with global VCs and angel investors.
+She Loves Tech is globally recognized for running the world’s largest startup competition for female entrepreneurs - its acceleration platform for women and technology - and creating an unrivalled ecosystem for women-led businesses.
+A vibrant community of more than 8,000 entrepreneurs in over 60 countries, She Loves Tech offers established partnerships with global VCs and angel investors.

-The partnership deploys R3i Ventures’ multi-million dollar perk platform to all She Loves Tech finalists across the globe.
-It also provides inclusive access to R3i’s localised and regional boot camps and accelerators.

-"We are thrilled to have them on board with us to support women as we work to strengthen the tech ecosystem globally and create an environment where women founders and funders can thrive,” said She Loves Tech Cofounder Rhea See.

 About R3i Ventures